 Here we will discuss factors those a finish hammer features in details.
 After this, you can visualize what you have read in the review section, and finally, get a clearer understanding of the products.

 Solid head means a hammerhead with more weight.
 Heads those weigh more are able to produce more striking power.
 As a result, hard and tough nailing jobs become effortless.

 Having a solid head even a minimal pressure on the hammer can create maximum striking power.
-Remember that head weight also the reasons for increasing of the overall weight of the hammer.
+Remember that head weight also the reason for increasing of the overall weight of the hammer.
 So when you plan chose a weight that is comfortable to your use.
 Most hammers feature a weight that ranges between 14 and 22 ounces.